 The Town's Parks, Recreation, Trails & Open Space Master Plan reflect strong support for the concept of establishing recreational open space throughout the Sahuarita community and the Santa Cruz River corridor.
-Improvements within the river corridor will make available approximately 518 acres for public recreational and habitat enhancement opportunities through the center of the project and the Town.
+Improvements within the river corridor will make available hundreds of acres of land for future public recreational and habitat enhancement opportunities through the center of the project and the Town.